salsowelim/tawseem/README.md

 # Tawseem: NLP crowdsourcing platform for word-level annotations.

 Tawseem (توسيم) is a web application for crowdsourcing basic word-level NLP annotations tasks, such as word segmentation and part of speech tagging.
-This manual processing is perhaps required for building training datasets from scratch, to be used in NLP train-based systems.
+This manual processing is perhaps required for building training datasets from ground up, to be used in NLP train-based systems.

 Tawseem was built primarily for Arabic word segmentation.
 However, I have tried to make it easier to extend functionality and language support.
 For illustration, a POS tagging job for English was created (read on for instructions on such extension).